You save: $4.00 (21.11%)

 by Kim Steinhardt and Gary Griggs

 The Pacific coast is the most iconic region of California and one of the most fascinating and rapidly changing places in the world.
-Densely populated, urbanized and industrialized — and also home to complex, fragile ecosystems — the coast is the place where humanity and nature coexist in a precarious balance that is never perfectly stable.
+Densely populated, urbanized and industrialized — but also home to wilderness with complex, fragile ecosystems — the coast is the place where humanity and nature coexist in a precarious balance that is never perfectly stable.

 The Edge: The Pressured Past and Precarious Future of California’s Coast is a dramatic snapshot of the California coast’s past, present and probable future in a time of climate change and expanding human activity.